RostamVPN/mullvadvpn-app/CONTRIBUTING.md

 If you find a bug in the app's code, please report it on GitHub in the issue tracker.
 Please send all other problems or questions (those not directly related to the app's development) to [support@mullvadvpn.net](mailto:support@mullvadvpn.net).
-This includes connection issues, questions regarding your account, and problems with the Mullvad VPN infrastructure or servers.
+This includes connection issues, questions regarding your account, and problems with the Rostam VPN infrastructure or servers.

 ## Submitting changes

-If you would like to contribute to the development of the Mullvad VPN app, please carefully read the following sections first and then feel free to submit a pull request on GitHub.
+If you would like to contribute to the development of the Rostam VPN app, please carefully read the following sections first and then feel free to submit a pull request on GitHub.

-While we appreciate your interest in helping us to improve Mullvad VPN, please understand that choosing which submitted changes to merge is fully at our discretion, based upon our development plans for the app.
+While we appreciate your interest in helping us to improve Rostam VPN, please understand that choosing which submitted changes to merge is fully at our discretion, based upon our development plans for the app.